Jiyajiya21/BrazilianEcommerce-Olist-/README.md

 * Amapá has the larget number of shipping days.
 * Mostly payments are done with Credit Cards.
 * Weekends does not have much hike compared to weekdays.

+## Recommendations
+* Increase Weekend Promotions
+  The finding that weekends don’t show a significant hike in sales compared to weekdays suggests that there may be an opportunity to drive more weekend sales.
+Offering exclusive weekend discounts, flash sales, or free shipping on weekend orders could encourage customers to shop more during these periods.
+* #### Monitor Shipping Performance Across All Regions -
+  Given the challenge observed in Amapá, it may be worthwhile to monitor and compare shipping performance across all regions.
+Identifying areas with potential delays or inconsistent delivery experiences can allow for proactive solutions to optimize the overall customer experience.